User Guide

 -

-The description to change the issue identified byINDEX
+DESCRIPTIONThe description to change the issue identified byINDEXto. -

-The timestamp to change the issue identified byINDEX
+TIMESTAMPThe timestamp to change the issue identified byINDEXto. -

-The status to change the issue identified byINDEX
+STATUSThe status to change the issue identified byINDEXto. -

-The category to change the issue identified byINDEX
+CATEGORYThe category to change the issue identified byINDEXto. -

-Optional tags that may be updated for the issue identified byINDEX
+TAGOptional tags that may be updated for the issue identified byINDEX.

 Example: